 When you buy an RGB strip from us, you may notice Related Products, such as a remote, on the product page.
 In these cases, the remotes have been carefully matched with the strip to provide the maximum amount of effects available for that strip type and to ensure full compatibility, so you don’t need to worry about buying the wrong one.

 2835 and 5050 are the two main LED chip types we offer here at SmartLight.
-We do have others which are more specialist in nature, but to all intents and purposes, these two will suit most practical applications.
+We do have others which are more specialist in nature, but these two will suit most practical applications.

 The number refers to the dimensions of the chip, so 2835 is 2.8mm x 3.5mm and 5050 is 5.0mm x 5.0mm.
 Both have their own drawbacks and advantages.
 Per LED, 2835 chips are roughly 20% brighter and more energy efficient per metre.
 Due to their size however, only one LED can be fitted per chip, this impacts a 2835 RGB strip by not allowing them to produce whites, or complex colours as each chip is an alternating series of Red, Green and Blue LED's limiting the strip to just these three colours.
 5050 chips on the other hand can fit up to 4 individual LED's per chip, allowing for a more complex and vast array of displayable colours.
 Due to this density, this can give them the appearance of being brighter than 2835 strips.

 What about addressable strips?

 Addressable (or programmable) LED strips are also available on the website.
 These are special types of LED strips that have integrated control chips that allow each individual LED on the strip to be customised from the colour, brightness and even the on/off status of the separate LED.
 Combined across the entire strip, you can create a whole manner of wild patterns and configurations on top of the preprogrammed selection.